wp-plugins/powr-form-builder/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-form-builder-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Add form inputs for text, dropdowns, checkboxes, email and more.
+* Easy inputs for text, dropdowns, checkboxes, email, date, and more.
 * Choose from expert-designed templates or take control with custom fonts, colors, backgrounds, and more.
 * Automatically receive email notifications and send custom “thank you” messages when Forms are submitted.
 * Automatically store responses for analysis and export.